 4.11 As well as the infrastructure issues identified in para.
 4.10, there are significant issues in terms of the local road network.
-A number of these are not land use planning matters e.g. speeding traffic.
-The unclassified roads in the Neighbourhood Development Plan area are used by cars, agricultural vehicles of all sizes and other commercials with an increasing trend towards home delivery for food and commodities The greatest volume of traffic is seen on the Ross Road (highlighted green on this plan) especially at the times during weekdays when children are being taken and collected from Oak House Nursery School.
+A number of these, such as speeding traffic are not land use planning matters.
+The unclassified roads in the Neighbourhood Development Plan area are used by cars, agricultural vehicles of all sizes and other commercials with an increasing trend towards home delivery for food and commodities.
+The greatest volume of traffic is seen on the Ross Road especially at the times during weekdays when children are being taken and collected from Oak House Nursery School.
 This road is also used as a rat run by people commuting to and from work.
 The junction at Oak House Nursery is also subject to congestion at certain times of the day when children are being dropped off and collected.
-The type and volume of agricultural traffic will depend on the season.
-Any new development in the area needs to take account of the rural nature of local roads and the dangers arising from them being narrow, winding with high banks and hedges, single lane in places, with no pavements or street lighting.
+The size and volume of agricultural traffic will depend on the season.
+Any new development in the Neighbourhood Development Plan area needs to take account of the rural nature of local roads and the dangers arising from them being narrow, winding with high banks and hedges, single lane in places, with no pavements or street lighting.